Skip to content

 I’ve been evaluating, implementing, and occasionally ripping out marketing technology for over a decade now.
 CrowdStrike, Teradata, Coursera, and now Accruent.
 Different industries, different scales, same patterns.

 After enough vendor calls, demos, and post-mortems, you start to notice things.
+The sales team’s job is to close the deal, not to make sure you succeed after.
 Here are the red flags I watch for now.

 Translation: you’ll be writing custom code forever.